-Parents of teens already know that there is a considerable chance that their teen will experiment with alcohol before they are legally able to drink.
+Parents of teens already know that there is a considerable chance that their teens will experiment with alcohol before they are legally able to drink.
 In fact, according to Dosomething.org, 72% of high schoolers will try alcohol before they even graduate.
 Regardless of everything you strive to teach them about this subject, peer pressure may win.
 While each parent will handle this in a different manner, the largest thing a parent should be concerned about is if it begins to regularly happen.

 Teens that actively drink are not only breaking the law, they are also forming habits that can be damaging to their entire life.
 Alcoholism is a serious problem that has serious consequences.